Kevin Clancy (Royal Mint)

-Dr. Kevin Clancy is a numismatist and the Director of the Royal Mint Museum.
+Kevin Clancy is a numismatist and the Director of the Royal Mint Museum.
 Clancy is also Secretary to the Royal Mint Advisory Committee on the Design of Coins, Medals, Seals and Decorations which advises the British Government and Crown on the designs of coins and similar objects.

+Biography

+Kevin Clancy graduated from the University of Leeds (First Class Honors) with a degree in history and completed a PhD on The Recoinage and Exchange of 1816-17.

+Kevin Clancy became a member of the British Numismatic Society in 1993.